 Traveling with your newborn

-It’s true that Baby‘s immune system won’t be fully formed for a while yet, which makes the outside world little bit of a risk for him, but sometimes trips outdoors can’t be avoided.
+It’s true that Baby‘s immune system won’t be fully formed for a while yet, which makes the outside world little bit of a risk for them, but sometimes trips outdoors can’t be avoided.
 With the right precautions, though, stepping out with Baby can be safe, healthy, and fun for the whole family.

 Make sure to pack these nine items for any outing, and go at your own pace — don’t let anyone else (except maybe the doctor) dictate what you can and can’t do with Baby.